-Use allowable data to drive instruction and set growth targets Be measureable Targets specific academic concepts, skills, or behaviors based upon approved assessment objectives and student needs

-□ Elementary teachers who are tenured and previously rated as "proficient" or "excellent" will measure both student math growth and student reading growth during their two-year cycle (alternating years).
+- □ Use allowable data to drive instruction and set growth targets - Be measureable - □ Targets specific academic concepts, skills, or behaviors based upon approved assessment objectives and student needs - Elementary teachers who are tenured and previously rated as "proficient" or "excellent" will measure either student math growth and student reading growth during their three-year cycle).
 Elementary teachers who are non-tenured or previously rated as "needs improvement" or "unsatisfactory" will measure both student math and reading growth during their one-year cycle.